manas-chaudhari/android-mvvm/README.md

 // When working with a list of view models, its easy to merge events.
 Observable<Item> onAnyItemSelect = itemViewModels.map { vm -> vm.onSubmit }.merge().map { vm -> vm.item }
 ```

+> There are various ways to define Event handlers.
+There are no compelling points to stick to a fixed way.
+Use the approach which suits you the best

 ## Composing ViewModels
 Lets say a page requires to combine 3 functionalities.
 There can be 1 ViewModel to represent each functionality.
 Similar to how layout hierarchy is created using `<include>`, a parent ViewModel can be created per combination containing child ViewModels as properties.
 Data Binding allows binding included layout's variables.